Kids and Bear Safety

 How to reduce your chances of coming face-to-face with a bear?
 Sing/clap/talk?

 Be aware of your surroundings and avoid wearing headphones.
-Listen for other wildlife, cawing crows and ravens often signal bigger wildlife is in the area.
-Look for clues bears leave (scat, tracks, freshly marked trees, shredded logs) and natural bear foods.
+Listen for other wildlife: cawing crows and ravens often signal that bigger wildlife is in the area.
+Look for clues bears leave such as scat, tracks, freshly marked trees, shredded logs and natural bear foods.

 Is it safe to enjoy a snack in the woods?
 Are there things we should avoid bringing on a hike or snacks that are less attractive to wildlife?

 Absolutely, we should be prepared with snacks.
 It is exceptionally rare for a bear to approach people for food, but they will seek opportunities if any food is left unattended, even for a few minutes.
 Highly odorous food such as fish could be more enticing to bears, but sometimes even a single candy bar in an unattended backpack gets their attention.
 Make sure that food and packs are always within reach.
+If you’re in a group, it’s a good idea for all the snacks to be kept in a single pack, and for someone to be made responsible to never leave that pack unattended.
 Be sure to take all garbage and food scraps home with you.

 What is the first thing you should do if you see a bear?
 What if you are with small kids who may not be directly next to you?
 What should you start teaching your own kids about what to do if they spot a bear?

 Occasionally, even if we make noise, we can encounter a bear.
 Be present and aware of your surroundings.
 By nature, bears are calm animals.
-If you meet one: stay calm, talk to the bear in a calm voice (any language) and slowly back away.
+If you meet one: stay calm, talk to the bear in a calm voice (any language), calmly call your children to stay behind you, and slowly back away.

 During an encounter you would also prepare your bear spray.
 In most cases, as soon as you use your voice the bear leaves.